matthewdevproj/CrisCS-landing/README.md

     list:
       isEnabled: true
-      pathname: 'blog' # Blog main path, you can change this to "articles" (/articles)
+      pathname: '/bulletin' # Blog main path, you can change this to "articles" (/articles)
       robots:
         index: true